 How to create a guest account using Command Prompt

 Alternatively, one can create a local account using Windows Command Prompt.
 To set up a guest account via the Command Prompt, you should first open the Command Prompt as administrator.

 Type the commands below to create the account on the Command Prompt console.

 That should do it!

 This post showed you how to add a guest account to Windows 11.
-If you find any error above or have something to add, please use the comment form below.
+Please use the comment form below if you find any errors above or have something to add.